Working with Process Variables

 A process variable acts as a placeholder for data that can be accessed throughout the lifecycle of a process.
 When the process is running, it passes dynamic data between actions.
-It is how data is transferred between actions in a process.
+This is how data is transferred between actions in a process.

-For example, in an action that calls an API, you can store the data in a process variable called <%clientsEmails%>.
-Later in the process, in an action that sends emails, you can reference the <%clientsEmails%> process variable and use the data to send emails to those clients' email addresses.
+For example, you can use a Call API action to retrieve a list of emails and store them in a process variable called clientEmails.
+Later in the process, in a Send Email action, you can reference the clientEmails process variable and use the data to send emails to those email addresses.

 A process variable has the following properties: